If you get it wrong, this could have huge negative consequences on your business (which we’ll explore in more detail using the examples below).

 When you’re chopping and changing all of the time, it’s very hard to build up brand awareness.
 After all, how can customers become more familiar with your brand if you’re constantly changing the way it looks?

 The lesson to learn from Yahoo, is think about the rebranding process before jumping into it.
+Follow our step-by-step rebranding post to help.

 Maybe you only need a brand refresh rather than a full brand overhaul?